Sunday, June 2, 2013

 * * *

-When I walked over the way the fawn had gone I found this apparent burial site, a pet cemetery.
+When I walked over in the direction the fawn had gone I found this apparent burial site, a pet cemetery.
 I did not dig it up to find out if an actual critter was buried there, but I was surprised a coyote hadn't already done so.
-Just before I reached the Jeep I spotted a coyote walking sprightly along the road.
+Walking back to the Jeep, I spotted a coyote walking sprightly along the road.
 He kept an eye on me as he passed but didn't change his lightly bouncing gait.
 I watched him continue quite a ways down the road before he finally turned onto a game trail and disappeared.

 One of these days I'm going to find out what this grass species is called.
 (Spoke too soon.
 Doreen Smith just let me know it's Cynosurus echinatus, Crested Dogtail Grass.)